 1. THE SALESFORCE COMMUNITY

 All this community magic began with Erica Kuhl's dream.
 When she started working at Salesforce 15 years ago, Erica led admin training.
-Erica saw incredible learning and fun happen when her students collaborated after class, and she wanted to help them stay connected as they their learning into practice.
+She saw incredible learning and fun happen when her students collaborated after class, and she wanted to help them stay connected as they their learning into practice.
 She decided to pitch the idea of an online community to the Chief Marketing Officer.
-He wasn't convinced that she would succeed but he gave her the chance to go for it...And here we are 12 years later with a thriving community that's 2.6 million members strong!
+He wasn't convinced that she would succeed, but he gave her the chance to go for it...and here we are 12 years later with a thriving community that's 2.6 million members strong!

 How will YOU change the world?

 Are you inspired to be bold and make something great happen in your world?
 No matter where you are on your path to success, share your experience with the hashtag#MyTrailblazerStory on social.
 The Trailblazer community is waiting for you!